angular/angular/adev/src/content/guide/di/creating-injectable-service.md

 ## Creating an injectable service

 The Angular CLI provides a command to create a new service.
-In the following example, you add a new service to an application.
+In the following example, you add a new service to an existing application.

 To generate a new `HeroService` class in the `src/app/heroes` folder, follow these steps: